 West Virginia Sales Tax Calculator 2026

-Estimate West Virginia state and municipal sales/use tax with profile-based local assumptions, food exemption mode, and transparent component-level outputs.
+Estimate West Virginia state and municipal sales/use tax with tax-included prices, use-tax credits, food exemption mode, and transparent component-level outputs.

-Enter taxable amount before West Virginia state and municipal sales/use tax.
+Enter the taxable amount before West Virginia state and municipal sales/use tax.

 Use for standard taxable retail sales where state and any applicable municipal sales tax applies.